Equity Method

 Upstream and downstream transactions involving assets

-IAS 28.28 stipulates that gains and losses from ‘upstream’ (i.e., sales from an associate or joint venture to the investor) and ‘downstream’ (i.e., sales from the investor to the associate or joint venture) transactions involving assets must be recognised only to the extent of unrelated investors’ interests.
-When applying the equity method, the investor’s share in the investee’s gains or losses from these transactions is eliminated.
-This principle is illustrated in the subsequent examples.
+IAS 28.28 specifies that gains and losses from ‘upstream’ transactions (i.e., sales from an associate or joint venture to the investor) and ‘downstream’ transactions (i.e., sales from the investor to the associate or joint venture) must only be recognised to the extent of the interests held by unrelated investors.
+As a result, when applying the equity method, the investor’s share of the investee’s gains or losses from these transactions is eliminated.

 Example: Accounting for a downstream transaction